alisonsm92/js-to-formdata/README.md

 ![](https://github.com/alisonsm92/js-to-formdata/workflows/Build/badge.svg)

 # js-to-formdata
-Function that converts the javascript object to an instance of [Form-Data](https://www.npmjs.com/package/form-data).

-Making it possible and easy for you to convert nested objects directly to single-depth form data.
+Module that makes it possible and easy for you to convert nested javascript objects directly to [Form-Data](https://www.npmjs.com/package/form-data).

 ## Install